benbalter/open-sourcing-government/_posts/06-open-source-community-building/0006-01-07-ways-to-contribute.md

 * Answer Q&A in the forums
 * Genius bar at meetups
 * Translations
-* Test proposed bug fixes
-* Give feedback on proposed features
+* Give feedback on proposed bug fixes / features, submit new ones
-* Submit fixes for known bugs
-* Develop new features
-* Requit new developers
+* Recruit new developers